hphelion/documentation/cloudos/en/120/more.md

 ---
 layout: default
-title: "More...
-Additional HP Cloud OS Documents"
+title: "Additional Resources"
 permalink: /cloudos/en/120/more/
 product: cloudos

 ---

-# More...
-Additional HP Cloud OS Documents
+# Additional Resources

-We have provided additional documents to help you learn and use HP Cloud OS.
+We have provided additional resources to help you learn and use HP Cloud OS.

-* FAQs
-* Glossary
-* Release Notes
-* Support Matrix
-* PDF Library

-Will add info here ... this is just a PLACEHOLDER.
+* [Support Matrix](/cloudos/en/120/supportmatrix/) - a reference document that describes the supported operating systems, hardware platforms, and specifics for related computing resources.
+* [FAQs](/cloudos/en/120/faqs/) - answers to frequently asked questions about HP Cloud OS and related technologies.
+* [Glossary](/cloudos/en/120/glossary/) - definitions of terms used in the HP Cloud OS components, user interfaces, and documentation.
+* [Topic Index](/cloudos/en/120/topicindex/) - an alphabetized, hyperlinked list of topics in the HP Cloud OS documentation.

+As the HP Cloud OS documentation set evolves each release, we may add more documents to this site.

 Copyright &copy; 2012-2013 Hewlett-Packard Corp.
 All rights reserved.